 Every year, we look forward to our Chanukah party with doughnuts, latkes and gelt.
 The students at our Center get to craft their very own Menorot to take home for this very special “Festival of Lights.”
 This hands-on program reinforces the rituals and traditions of Chanukah through active participation and creation.

 Our tradition teaches us that clouds protected the Jewish People upon our Exodus from Egypt.
-Park East Synagogue is famous for building the most beautiful Sukkah on the Upper East Side.
-Our children at the Youth Enrichment Center have an entire Monday afternoon learning session in the Sukkah, where we teach them through participation the importance of Jewish tradition and learning.
+Park East Synagogue is famous for building the most beautiful Succah on the Upper East Side.
+Our children at the Youth Enrichment Center have an entire Monday afternoon learning session in the Succah, where we teach them through participation the importance of Jewish tradition and learning.
 We end the session like every other Jewish function—with lots of food.

 NEW Jewish Children’s Museum Trip